-The mission of the EMET lab is to explore determinants of energy regulation throughout adult life and contribute to reducing the obesity epidemic both in the United States and worldwide.
+The mission of the Energy Metabolism Laboratory (EMET) is to explore determinants of energy regulation throughout adult life and contribute to reducing the obesity epidemic both in the United States and worldwide.
 Studies are conducted on both nutrition (factors influencing energy intake and expenditure) and eating behavior.
 New interventions are being created to help individuals and groups manage their weight in ways that are easier and more sustainable.

 1. Develop and test new lifestyle interventions for easier and more sustainable weight management across the lifecycle.
 Randomized controlled trials are ongoing in military families and worksites.